 During summer, these beavers tend to prefer a diet consisting of twigs, shoots, leaves, aquatic plants, roots, and buds.
 Beavers are living next to agricultural land feed on crops.

-There is no information about the Eurasian beavers hunting, considering that they are herbivorous.
+There is no information about the Eurasian beavers hunting, considering they are herbivorous.

 When Do Beavers Eat?